LibraryCarpentry/lc-data-intro/_episodes/05-quiz.md

 - B) `\bdog\b | \bcat\b`
 - C) `\bdog\b|\bcat\b`

 Q10.
-What do we put after a character to match strings where that character appears 2 to 4 times in sequence?
+What do we put after a character to match strings where that character appears two to four times in sequence?

 - A) `{2,4}`
 - B) `{2-4}`